M.O.R.E. Project

 Call for Participation:

-While the MORE Project is primarily seeking youth (ages 12-17) and non-male applicants, we are currently accepting students of ALL ages (12+) and genders.
+While the MORE Project is primarily seeking youth (ages 12-17) and non-male applicants who want to receive training for the FCC Amateur Radio Technician license, we are currently accepting students of ALL ages (12+) and genders.
+To be considered for this licensing program, you must be at least 12 years old (or older) and have an address in the United States (or territories).

 Step 1: Go to <https://www.fcc.gov/wireless/support/universal-licensing-system-uls-resources/getting-fcc-registration-number-frn> to obtain an FCC Registration Number (FRN).
+The personal information you provide to obtain the FRN must be yours, not anyone else’s.

 Step 2: Download our registration form: